 Serious driving offences come in many forms under South Australian Law, some examples:

 - Driving with more than the prescribed concentration of alcohol or a drug in your blood (commonly called drink driving or drug driving).

-- Driving under the influence of alcohol or a drug.
+- Driving under the influence of alcohol or a drug (DUI).

-- Driving at a speed or in a manner that is alleged to be dangerous to the public.
+- Driving at a speed or in a manner that is alleged to be dangerous to the public (driving without due care).

 - Aggravated driving without due care causing death or injury of another person (causing death or harm by dangerous driving).

 These offences all involve a licence disqualification, some of them are up to 10 years’ minimum disqualification.

 If a licence disqualification would have significant financial or other personal consequences for you then it is likely that you will benefit from legal advice.
 Please take advantage of a free first interview with Bill Morris.
-He can discuss your situation with you and suggest what the best approach will be for you, AND
+He can discuss your situation with you and suggest what the best approach will be for you, and he can advise:

-- the demerit points you will incur from that offending will take you to 12 or more demerit points accumulated within a 3 year period(1) up to and including the most recent date on which you committed an offence in respect of which you incurred demerit points,
+- If the demerit points you will incur from that offence will take you to 12 or more demerit points accumulated within a 3 year period(1), up to and including the most recent date on which you committed an offence which incurred demerit points,

-- and you would like to avoid a licence disqualification if it is at all possible….
+- If avoiding a licence disqualification is at all possible…

 We may be able to help you.
 We will certainly try.